-Project REACH (Realizing Equitable Access to Cybersecurity in High School) is a feeder program that connects K12 schools to HBCU cybersecurity and computer science programs in an effort to close the diversity gap in cybersecurity.
-CYBER.ORG facilitates the relationship between high school classrooms and their local HBCU through cybersecurity activities, classroom support, campus visits, and more.
+Project REACH (Realizing Equitable Access to Cybersecurity in High School) is a feeder program that connects K12 schools to minority-serving institutions' cybersecurity and computer science programs in an effort to close the diversity gap in cybersecurity.
+CYBER.ORG facilitates the relationship between high school classrooms and their local minority-serving institutions through cybersecurity activities, classroom support, campus visits, and more.

 Funded by Cybersecurity & Infrastructure Security Agency (CISA)

-Activities are developed to thoughtfully connect African American and Black students to cyber careers
+Activities are developed to thoughtfully connect minority and Gen Z students to cyber careers.

 Participating K-12 schools are provided with ongoing, tailored cybersecurity professional development for their teachers.

-Prospective students build a relationship with HBCUs, envisioning campus life and getting a glimpse of HBCU school spirit.
+Prospective students build a relationship with minority serving institutions, envisioning campus life and getting a glimpse of minority serving institution school spirit.

 The Right Connections

-CYBER.ORG facilitates programming between K-12 and HBCUs with collaboration from cybersecurity professionals.
+CYBER.ORG facilitates programming between K-12 and minority serving institutions with collaboration from cybersecurity professionals.

-A pilot program funded by National Security Agency (NSA) is active in Northwest Louisiana, serving Huntington High School, Southwood High School, and Woodlawn High School of Caddo Parish Public Schools.
+A pilot program funded by National Security Agency (NSA) is active in Northwest Louisiana, serving Huntington High School, Southwood High School, Woodlawn High School, Turner Elementary/Middle, and Keithville Elementary/Middle, and Broadmoor STEM Academy of Caddo Parish Public Schools.
 Course offerings are intended to raise students’ foundational and technical skills in cybersecurity and increase freshman enrollment in Grambling State University, specifically in cybersecurity.

 High School Benefits